-Oliver Candidate Occupation: Teacher Age: 42 Name Occupation: Age: ## I can bring to the office a diversity of viewpoints and experient and raised in the Monterey Bay Area, with my family still farm can appreciate the general concerns.
-On the other hand, havin business since my undergraduate days at USCMB, and with experience in the rental and real estate fields, I appreciate the practical housing requirements of our community. ning, I ng been my Statement here I am a graduate of USCMB with a B.S. and MBA; US Air Force Sergeant; married and parent of 2; small business owner; homeowner.
-In addition, I have either served or am serving in following clubs and organizations: Rotary; Chamber of Commo Ocean Club; PTA; Arts Council; and Rock the Farm.
-If elected to this office, I will do my best to continue to serve a leader and role model for our community and children. as a For more information about my campaign and endorsements www.Vote4Me.com. , visit
+Oliver Candidate Occupation: Teacher Age: 42 Name Occupation: Age: ## I can bring to the office a diversity of viewpoints and experience.
+Born and raised in the Monterey Bay Area, with my family still farming, I can appreciate the general concerns.
+On the other hand, having been in business since my undergraduate days at USCMB, and with my experience in the rental and real estate fields, I appreciate the practical housing requirements of our community.
+Statement here I am a graduate of USCMB with a B.S. and MBA; US Air Force Sergeant; married and parent of 2; small business owner; homeowner.
+In addition, I have either served or am serving in the following clubs and organizations: Rotary; Chamber of Commerce; Ocean Club; PTA; Arts Council; and Rock the Farm.
+If elected to this office, I will do my best to continue to serve as a leader and role model for our community and children.
+For more information about my campaign and endorsements, visit www.Vote4Me.com.